-Too often I hear from participants that the trainings in current formats does not sufficiently prepare for practice.
-A year later I find the same participants in a higher level ‘best practice’ training, which is still too much focused on the cognitive level by nature.
+Too often I hear from participants that the training in current formats does not sufficiently prepare for practice.
+A year later I find the same participants at a higher level ‘best practice’ training, which is still too much focused on the cognitive level by nature.
 The practical use of so-called ‘best practices’ devalues if we won’t change the goals, examinations and training methods.
-And thus as an individual trainer I am updating my own trainings every time following the Agile practices of iterative and incremental improvement.
+And thus as an individual trainer, I am updating my own training every time following the Agile practices of iterative and incremental improvement.

 There are however proven alternatives, which save costs and time to creating your own upgraded version of trainings.
 Simagine has a solid track-record for Hands-on programs and Serious gaming.
 There are many other players in the market who add value to trainings, yet, none has bridged the gap of saying and doing so within the existing Axelos products of ITIL® & PRINCE2® if I can say so myself.